billywhite4/fc-ga-ecommerce-plugin/README.md

 #Dependencies
 This specific example is for a FoxyCart 0.7.1 store on an FC subdomain like yourstore.foxycart.com, but it should still work on any pre-v2.0 store with light modification.
 Instructions may vary for custom subdomains like yourstore.yourdomain.com.

-A prerequisite for this to work is setting up your Google Analytics Goal Conversions and turning on the Ecommerce plugin based on the detailed instructions here on the FoxyCart wiki: https://wiki.foxycart.com/integration/googleanalytics_universal
+A prerequisite for this to work is setting up your Google Analytics Goal Conversions and turning on the Ecommerce plugin based on the detailed instructions on the FoxyCart wiki: https://wiki.foxycart.com/integration/googleanalytics_universal

 Those instructions obviously also require Google Analytics Universal Analytics (analytics.js).